EctasyyGOD/BiggieReimagined/README.md

 # BIGGIE IS NOT MINE.
 THIS IS ONLY A REBORN!..
 THE ORIGINAL BIGGIE WAS MADE BY SUQQO!

-(project will be abandoned for a fewww days.. some error occured with the src and im trying to fix it.) error resume? right click was crashing the game. and i couldnt find the reason.
+(project will be abandoned for a fewww days.. some error occured with the src and im trying to fix it.) error resume? right click was crashing the game. and i couldnt find the reason. (im probably chaging the client base src.)